 MongoDB is a popular database for modern applications.
 This document-based database is highly scalable and quite good at performance.

 Q2.
-Why MongoDB is counted amongst the best?
+Why MongoDB is counted among the best?

 Since it’s the NoSQL database, comes with the following features-